xpander-ai/xpander-sdk/API.md

 - *Type:* string

-The description of the tool.
+Description of the tool function's purpose.

 ---